joaquinanguera/aceR/README.md

 Bug fixes:

+- **Calculation has been changed, please re-run your stuff!** Thank you [@mattminder](https://github.com/joaquinanguera/aceR/issues/32) for identifying that `ace_dprime()` was incorrectly calculating the denominator of hit and false alarm rate across _all_ trials, instead of _only_ across hit/miss and CR/FA trials respectively.
+This impacts d' metrics for SAAT and TNT data, not Filter data.
+(Importantly, the incorrect calculation changed d' values, tending to make them _lower_, but should not have affected rank-order relationships between participants' d' scores.)
 - `post_clean_chance()` was not fully updated to expect the two split SAAT modules.
 It should be now!

 #### 21.2.0: